Nikoloutsos/Aueb-projects/6th semester/Distributed Systems/README.md

  ## My thoughts

  In this assignment we had to make a system/server that will be responsible for sending music and details about artists.
  The system should work for many users at the same time.
+It waits for requests made from users and then it responds.
 Basically this system should be a baby version of spotify.

  In the first part of the project you learn how to use sockets for making 2 processes communicate with each other.
  The most funny thing is that if you have never used sockets before you will have to google and debug a lot.
 So you have to be really patient to complete the first part of the assignment.